jogetoss/marker-area/README.md

 # Description

-This repository is meant to serve as a general template for how to set up new repositories in the JogetOSS organization.
+This form element allows users to annotate on images in the runtime.

 # Getting Help